warpforge/warpgrapher/book/src/warpgrapher/quickstart.md

 Once the configuration describing the data model is in place, it takes relatively little code to get a Warpgrapher engine up and running, ready to handle all the basic CRUD operations for that data.

 The example creates a request context for the engine.
 The request context does two things.
 First, it tells the engine which type of database endpoint to use, which is Neo4J in this case.
 Second, the context provides a way for systems built on Warpgrapher to pass application-specific data into the engine for later use by custom-written endpoints and resolvers.
-In this example, there's no such custom data, so the context is empty other than designating a `DBEndpointType` of `Neo4jEndpoint`.
+In this example, there's no such custom data, so the context is empty other than designating a `DBEndpointType` of `CypherEndpoint`.

 ```rust,no_run,noplayground
 {{#include ../../../examples/quickstart/main.rs:19:26}}